Julián Castro nabbed the debate spotlight for a night. Now he has to keep it.

 “Tonight was the night to do what he did, and he made this so personal,” she said.

-Castro was the first candidate to jump into the presidential race, announcing his campaign on Jan.
+Castro was the first candidate to jump into the presidential race, announcing his campaign Jan.
 12.

-But during the debate, Castro turned the tables on O’Rourke, a native of El Paso, by pointing out that O'Rourke wouldn’t endorse Castro’s proposal to make crossing the border a civil violation instead of a criminal misdemeanor.
+But during the debate, Castro turned the tables on O’Rourke, a native of El Paso, by pointing out that the latter wouldn’t endorse Castro’s proposal to make crossing the border a civil violation instead of a criminal misdemeanor.

 Castro also pilloried O’Rourke on his grasp of immigration laws.